jnozzi/cocoadev.com/markdown/HowDoIBPalettesWork.md

 ----

-The key is to override - hitTest in an General/NSView subclass.
+The key is to override - hitTest in an NSView subclass.
 If the point is in the view return the view, otherwise return nil (this is necessary because hitTest is called even when the mouse is clicked outside the view.

-Then in mouseDown in the view iterate through the subviews and use mouse:General/InRect: to see what view has been clicked.
+Then in mouseDown in the view iterate through the subviews and use mouse:InRect: to see what view has been clicked.
 Then draw the view to an image using � dataWithPDFInsideRect:, and iniate a drag with dragImage.

-To copy the component into the target I archive it into an General/NSData object with an General/NSArchiver, and place the General/NSData into the drag Pasteboard.
+To copy the component into the target I archive it into an NSData object with an NSArchiver, and place the NSData into the drag Pasteboard.
 In the target I grad the dragged image location and use that as the new frame origin.

 So far it works very nicely.
 Seamless and professional looking.
 I've also got a switch on the target view that lets you go between moving the components and passing events through to them.
 I'll post some code later.